7 Hacks to Make Your Car More Fuel Efficient and Save Money

 - Lighten the Load

 If you’re like many drivers, you lug around all kinds of stuff in your back seat or trunk — everything from a 50 pound bag of dog food that you’ll “get around to taking out sooner or later” (yeah, that’s what you said last week!), to a stack of overdue library books (that get more overdue by the day).
 The problem here isn’t a matter of mess: it’s a matter of gas mileage.
-Simply put, the lighter your vehicle, the less fuel you’ll need to get from point A to point B.
+Simply put, the lighter your vehicle, the less fuel you’ll need to get from point A to point B. You can use mileage trackers to check the fuel consumption as well.

 - Don’t Idle